starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 #### Lutris General troubleshooting steps
 - In Lutris, try setting `Prefer system libraries` to `On` globally before installation.
 After installation, this can be reset and configured only for Star Citizen if desired.
+- Kill all wine processes and re-launch a fresh instance of the game.
+Select the game, click the arrow beside the wine button, choose `Open Bash terminal` and run `wineserver -k` and then restart

 #### In Lutris, right clicking on Star Citizen and selecting "Configure" does not bring up the configuration
 - Completely close Lutris with `kill lutris`, delete everything inside the Lutris cache directory `~/.cache/lutris`, and relaunch Lutris.